Pneumonia is one of the most common causes of death worldwide.

 If the person has hospital-acquired pneumonia, or other risk factors for developing pneumonia caused by a microorganism that is resistant to some antibiotics (for example, living in a nursing home and unable to do daily living activities and recent treatment with antibiotics)

 Doctors may give a different antibiotic later, after the organism has been identified and its susceptibility to various antibiotics is known.

 Of note, a "broad" antibiotic also kills the normal bacteria that live in the intestine and can result in a severe diarrhea that can be life-threatening, a condition called Clostridioides difficile-induced colitis Clostridioides (formerly Clostridium) difficile-Induced Colitis Clostridioides difficile (C. difficile)–induced colitis is an inflammation of the large intestine (colon) that results in diarrhea.
-The inflammation is caused by toxin produced by C. difficile... read more or antibiotic-associated colitis.
+The inflammation is caused by toxin produced... read more or antibiotic-associated colitis.
 Therefore, a broad antibiotic is used only in the circumstances described above.
 In comparison, for people with less severe pneumonia and for those in general good health, a "narrower" antibiotic is chosen that is usually appropriate for the most common microorganisms that cause pneumonia.
 Though these antibiotics can also cause diarrhea, it happens less frequently.
 These antibiotics are usually successful, and this approach decreases the risk of Clostridioides difficile-induced colitis, which is much more common with a broader antibiotic.

 Antiviral and antifungal drugs